hemisemidemipresent/btd6-modding-tutorial/README.md

 ### The mods are in the Mods folder but they don't work

+- Make sure you are using Melonloader 0.3.0

 - If you have nkhook in your mods folder, remove it.
 The mods that used to require it no longer need it.
 A few mods haven't been updated but those were mostly broken already.

 - Most of the mods on the Nexus no longer work and have been abandoned by their creator.
 Remove broken abandoned mods and search for up to date alternatives in the discord servers.